 Normally, it would seem like the possibility of a gay romance in such a high profile film is a faint dream.
 That said, the revamped Star Wars franchise has proven itself to be focused on diversity and inclusivity.

 That said, the franchise, and it's head Kathleen Kennedy, have been getting heat for being so focused on diversity (especially in terms of its continual female leads), so perhaps including a gay romance would be the final straw for some Star Wars "fans."

-While we might have to wait till the next movie (or maybe some potential movies after that) to see if a gay romance blossoms, we can at least enjoy the inevitable bonding scenes Dameron and Jones will share in Star Wars: The Last Jedi which airs December 15.
+While we might have to wait till the next movie (or maybe some potential movies after that) to see if a gay romance blossoms, we can at least enjoy the inevitable bonding scenes Dameron and Finn will share in Star Wars: The Last Jedi which airs December 15.